|

 -u pathname

-does not have its set-user-ID flag set.
+have its set-user-ID flag set.

 -w pathname

-file will be granted, as defined in Section 1.1.1.4,
+will be granted, as defined in Section 1.1.1.4, File

-permission to write to the file will not be granted.
+to the file will not be granted.

 -x pathname

-granted, as defined in Section 1.1.1.4, File Read,
+defined in Section 1.1.1.4, File Read, Write, and

-directory entry for a file for which permission to
+file for which permission to execute (or search) the

-execute (or search) the file will not be granted.
+file will not be granted.

 -z string True if the length of string string is zero; otherwise,